 Daniel Keeling

-Daniel Keeling — a versatile performing artist, educator, and voice teacher — possesses extensive experience in interpreting and instructing various genres of vocal repertoire.
+Daniel Keeling — a versatile performing artist, educator, and voice teacher — brings extensive experience interpreting and instructing various genres of vocal repertoire.
 From music theatre and classical to contemporary commercial music (CCM), he navigates and imparts knowledge across these diverse styles.
-His performances in various sung theatre and music genres have been featured on esteemed international stages, festivals, venues, arenas, and concert halls, contributing to a growing recognition for his work.
+His performances in various sung theatre and music genres have been featured on esteemed stages, festivals, venues, arenas, and concert halls worldwide, contributing to a growing recognition for his work.

-Participating in the Philip Glass and Leonard Cohen joint project, Book of Longing — both touring and in a commercial recording — has been a career highlight and privilege.
-Also, Daniel has interpreted other works by esteemed modern and contemporary classical ]igures like David Lang, David Adams, Leonard Bernstein, Aaron Copland, Stravinsky, Shostakovich, Harry Partch, George Gershwin, and more, re]lecting his deep understanding and championing of modernistic repertoire.
+A significant career highlight and privilege for Daniel Keeling was his work with Philip Glass and Leonard Cohen on their joint project, Book of Longing.
+BOL was a staged song cycle that toured internationally — with Glass as part of the touring ensemble — and was commercially recorded.
+Keeling has interpreted other works by esteemed modern and contemporary classical figures like David Lang, David Adams, Leonard Bernstein, Aaron Copland, Stravinsky, Shostakovich, Harry Partch, George Gershwin, and more, reflecting his deep understanding and championing of modernistic classical repertoire.

-Notable standard opera roles include Figaro in Mozart's Il Nozze di Figaro, Germont père in Verdi's Traviata, Oroveso in Bellini's Norma, La Voce in Mozart's Idomeneo, Escamillo in Bizet’s Carmen, and Crown in Gershwin’s Porgy and Bess.
-Musical theatre credits include Joe in On the Town, Benjamin in Joseph and the Amazing Technicolor Dreamcoat, Fred in Smokey Joe's Cafe, and a swing/ensemble in the 1st and 2nd national tours of the 1994 Broadway revival Show Boat.
+In the realm of standard opera, roles include Figaro in Mozart's Il Nozze di Figaro, Germont père in Verdi's Traviata, Oroveso in Bellini's Norma, La Voce in Mozart's Idomeneo, Escamillo in Bizet's Carmen, and Crown in Gershwin's Porgy and Bess.
+In the musical theatre, credits include Joe in On the Town, Benjamin in Joseph and the Amazing Technicolor Dreamcoat, Fred in Smokey Joe's Cafe, and a swing/ensemble in the first and second national tours of the 1994 Broadway revival Show Boat — directed by Hal Prince and choreographed by Susan Stroman.

-He was featured soloist with New Zealand's Auckland Chamber Orchestra in Shostakovich's 14th Symphony, joined Germany's Bielefelder Philharmoniker in its presentation of The Motown Soul Symphony and The Michael Jackson Symphony Experience, performed in Robert Beitsch's SoulDance at Berlin's Admiralspalast, held two residencies at A-Trane Jazz Club Berlin, and was lead singer of The Deja Nova Trio in Germany, crafting 20 original songs.
+As a featured soloist, Keeling sang with New Zealand's Auckland Chamber Orchestra in Shostakovich's 14th Symphony, joined Germany's Bielefelder Philharmoniker in its presentation of The Motown Soul Symphony and The Michael Jackson Symphony Experience, performed in Robert Beitsch's SoulDance at Berlin's Admiralspalast, held two residencies at ATrane Jazz Club Berlin, and led The Deja Nova Trio as lead singer in Germany, crafting 20 original songs.

-Daniel Keeling has performed in Holland, Italy, Taiwan, Australia, the USA, the UK, Canada, Poland, Hungary, New Zealand, Germany, France, Spain, Greece, Austria, and Switzerland.
-Some venues and festivals include Il Teatro dell’Opera di Roma, Sächsische Staatsoper (Dresden), Hamburgische Staatsoper (Hamburg), Komische Oper (Berlin), Deutsche Oper im Rhein (Düsseldorf), Baden Baden Festspielhaus, Theater 11 (Zurich), Festhalle Frankfurt, LANXESS Arena Köln, Waldbühne Berlin, Open Air Graz, Olympiahalle München, Mercedes-Benz Arena Berlin, Barclaycard Arena Hamburg, Luminato Festival (Toronto), Hallenstadion Zürich (CH), Wiener Stadthalle Wien (OE), Noord Nederlands Orkest De Ooterpoort (NL), Wales Millennium Centre (UK), National Theater Concert Hall of Taiwan (Taipei), New Zealand International Arts Festival (Wellington NZ), Béla Bartók National Concert Hall (Budapest), Festival Internazionale di Villa Adriana (Tivoli), Spoleto USA, Scripps Performing Arts Center in Claremont (California USA), Adelaide Bank Festival of Arts (Australia), Stanford Lively Arts (California USA), Ravinia Festival (Chicago), Lincoln Center's Rose Theater (NYC), the Barbican Centre (London), and the Sydney Opera House.
+Daniel Keeling has performed at venues and festivals across Europe, North America, and Australasia, including Il Teatro dell'Opera di Roma, Sächsische Staatsoper (Dresden), Hamburgische Staatsoper (Hamburg), Komische Oper (Berlin), Deutsche Oper im Rhein (Düsseldorf), Baden Baden Festspielhaus, Theater 11 (Zurich), Waldbühne Berlin, Open Air Graz, Olympiahalle München, Mercedes-Benz Arena Berlin (now the Uber Arena), Hallenstadion Zürich (CH), Wiener Stadthalle Wien (OE), Luminato Festival (Toronto), Wales Millennium Centre (UK), National Theater Concert Hall of Taiwan (Taipei), New Zealand International Arts Festival (Wellington NZ), Béla Bartók National Concert Hall (Budapest), Festival Internazionale di Villa Adriana (Tivoli), Spoleto USA, Ravinia Festival (Chicago), Lincoln Center's Rose Theater (NYC), the Barbican Centre (London), and the Sydney Opera House, among many others.

-Starting as a music education major specializing in special education, Daniel earned a BM from Wichita State University.
-He completed his MM at the University of Cincinnati College-Conservatory of Music, where he simultaneously pursued an MFA in drama—musical theatre, a distinguished but short-lived program.
-His voice teachers included Dr. Lavinia Chereches, Dr. George Gibson, and Barbara Reed- Honn.
+Beginning as a music education major specializing in special music education, Daniel earned a BM from Wichita State University.
+He completed his MM at the University of Cincinnati College-Conservatory of Music, where he also pursued an MFA in drama—musical theatre, a distinguished but short-lived program.
+His voice teachers included Dr. Lavinia Chereches, Dr. George Gibson, and Barbara Reed-Honn.

-Prior to UCI, Daniel had a vocal studio comprising 25 private vocal students around Germany.
-Also, he taught music as a subject at a few primary and secondary schools (grade, middle, and high schools) in Berlin, Germany.
+Prior to joining UC Irvine, Keeling maintained a vocal studio of 25 private vocal students around Germany.
+He also taught music at several primary and secondary schools (grade, middle, and high schools) in Berlin.

 Title: